Dumbbell Prone T Raise

 2. Lower your arms naturally to the sides of your body, with your palms facing each other.

-3. Keep your body straight and your gaze directed at the floor.
+3. Keep your body straight and your gaze directed towards the floor.

 Proper Form